 What Are Landing Pages

-Landing pages are the gateway that link your online users to your unique content, converting these visitors into leads.
+Landing pages are the gateway that links your online users to your unique content, converting these visitors into leads.
 A landing page typically has several components:

 - Information about the content you’re offering